Process Boiler #1 Non-condensing Stack Economizer Requirement

 Measure Overview

-This proposal would require boiler stack (non-condensing) economizers on process boilers with capacities at or above 5 MMBtu/hr.
-The requirement would apply to all new process boilers, including replacement boilers and boilers in additions to existing facilities.
-Boilers with stack temperatures below 350° F at lowest firing rate would be exempt from this requirement.
+This proposal would require boiler stack (non-condensing) economizers on process boilers with capacities at or above 10 MMBtu/hr.
+The requirement would apply to all new process boilers, including replacement boilers and boilers in additions to existing facilities, with the following exceptions:

-The Statewide CASE Team is evaluating two additional potential exemptions for the requirement:
+The Statewide CASE Team is evaluating one additional potential exemption for the requirement:

 Justification for Proposed Change